 There are two primary types of dramatic play: structured and unstructured.
 Unstructured dramatic play gives children the freedom to choose their own roles and play scenarios.
 Structured dramatic play, on the other hand, has specific guidelines or prompts to get them started.
 Children are presented with a pre-determined scenario and then must make choices and discover solutions.

 Both structured and unstructured dramatic play are important for your children’s emotional and social development.
 Maybe you remember dramatic play from your own childhood as “make-believe” or “playing house.”
 Whatever you want to call it, it’s an important opportunity for kids to act out scenarios from the real world and fictional lands alike.

-5 reasons why dramatic play is important
+6 Reasons why dramatic play for toddlers is important

 1. Dramatic play teaches self-regulation

 Toddlers and preschoolers are known for acting impulsively, but dramatic play is a positive steppingstone toward self-regulation.
 While they’re still figuring out what is or isn’t appropriate for a situation, children tend to be motivated to follow the “rules” of a pretend play scenario and learn to stick to their roles in a way that is acceptable to the group.
 This helps them grow in their ability to inhibit their impulses, coordinate with others and make plans.

 2. Dramatic play gives children an emotional outlet